OpsMx/enterprise-spinnaker/charts/oes/README.md

 ## Prequisites

 - Kubernetes cluster 1.13 or later with at least 6 cores and 20 GB memory
 - Helm is setup and initialized in your Kubernetes cluster.
-The following command should return both client and server version.

 		helm version

   If helm is not setup, follow <https://helm.sh/docs/using_helm/#install-helm> to install helm.

-If you use the Google or Azure cloud shell, they already have helm installed on it.
-You can follow these three simple steps to initialize helm in the kubernetes cluster.
+  If you are using helm v2.x, you need to initialize the Kubernetes to work with helm.
+If using helm v2.x, the helm version command should return both the client and server versions.
+If it does not return both client and server versions, you can follow these three simple steps to initialize helm v2.x in the kubernetes cluster:

 		kubectl create serviceaccount -n kube-system tiller
 		kubectl create clusterrolebinding tiller-binding --clusterrole=cluster-admin --serviceaccount kube-system:tiller